 Eventually, items like changes in terms or sudden increases in fees might have you wanting to switch from your current merchant account to a better one.
 Even without any particular problems, once you start to look into the details of your current account, you might find better options elsewhere.
-Here are some of the factors to check when looking for a new merchant account processor, and even a few reasons that a high-risk merchant account might work in your favor.
+Here are some of the factors to check when looking for a new merchant account processor, and even a few reasons that a high risk merchants credit card processing account might work in your favor.

 Understanding how much you’re paying for a merchant account can sometimes be confusing.
 You could get a deal that you feel great about, and a few months later the rates could skyrocket and leave you regretting your decision.
 One option to help you avoid any incidents like this would be to choose a subscription-based service that would only charge a flat monthly fee without any markups.
 Other services can make rates higher at any time depending on the current market or any number of other reasons.